jiakai-lian/ThreadSafeClassDesign/README.md

 FAQ:
 ----
 1. Why lock for read action
-2. How do not use global queue？
+2. How do not use a global queue?
 > Because the global queues are a shared resource and it doesn't make
 > sense to allow a single component to block them for everybody.